LDAP / AD

 (look at the right picture) so we put member in Group member attribute

-value of this attribute (here we are talking about the user’s attributes – we
+this attribute (here we are talking about the user’s attributes – we already

-already authenticated this user, i.e. got all its attributes from LDAP server).
+authenticated this user, i.e. got all its attributes from LDAP server).
+To sum

 - Authenticates the user with entered Username and Password against LDAP server getting all user’s LDAP attributes